 - Prevents dissemination of scientific opinion or alters technical findings.

 - Using a state computer or email for a private business.

 Office of the Internal Auditor

 If a university employee does not wish to file a Whistleblower Report through the State Auditor’s Office, they may disclose assertions of improper governmental actions to Western's Office of the Internal Auditor.
 Employees should be aware that the Washington State’s Whistleblower Act does not apply to communications between university employees and the Office of the Internal Auditor.
 The Office of the Internal Auditor is an additional venue for employees to disclose concerns.
 Internal Audit handles all information received in a confidential and discrete manner.
-University employees may contact the Office of the Internal Auditor by mail, phone, in person or by using the anonymous Contact the Internal Auditor web form.
+University employees may contact the Office of the Internal Auditor by mail, phone, in person or by using WWU's Fraud & Ethics hotline portal.

 The Office of the Internal Auditor is authorized to receive and investigate complaints of improper governmental action.
 The Office of the Internal Auditor analyzes the complaint and may investigate.
 Investigations are performed independently and objectively through interviews and reviewing relevant documents and other evidence.
 The Office of the Internal Auditor documents the investigation procedures and results in working papers.
 The Office of the Internal Auditor issues reports and distributes the reports as outlined in Internal Audit policy POL-U1500.05 - Distributing Final Audit Reports.

 The reporting and investigation processes provided by the Office of the Internal Auditor are intended to create an opportunity where employees can report situations in good faith without fear of reprisal or retaliation.
 University employees who disclose alleged improper governmental actions to the Office of the Internal Auditor and feel they have been subjected to reprisal or retaliation, should contact the Director of Internal Audit at (360) 650-3435 or Antonia.Allen@wwu.edu.